-Learn more about our Member Spotlight of the month, David Chhieng, MD, from his conversation with Dr. Lourdes Ylagan.
+Learn more about our Member Spotlight of the month, Indra Balachandran, PhD, SCT(ASCP)CFI from her conversation with Ms. Stacy Molnar.

-4. What do you value most about your membership to the ASC?
+- What do you value most about your membership in the ASC?

 The ASC is our organization.
 There is camaraderie between the cytopathologists and cytotechnologists and a helpful nature of the people in our professional community.
 The Annual Meetings of ASC provide a great forum for learning new and emerging knowledge in cytopathology and for fostering and renewing old friendships.

 7. Do you have a memory from the ASC that you would like to share?

 The Educators’ Forum stands out because it was a great opportunity to share what I know and to learn so much from my colleagues.
 Also, I really enjoy the New Frontiers Lecture when they bring in professionals from other specialties, which gives us an opportunity to understand disease processes including malignancies more comprehensively.